Charitable and Fundraising Activities

 TCV 50/50 Draw - At each monthly meeting, attendees can purchase tickets for the 50/50 draw.
 The money collected is split three ways: 30% to the 1st prize winner, 20% to the 2nd prize winner, and 50% to the TCV Toronto Club.

-Approved members' charity initiatives such as MS Society, Gently Used Bears Collection are supported.
+Charities recommended by individual members and approved by the club, such as MS Society, and Gently Used Bears Collection are supported.

-Eco Pens is an initiaive started by two students in Durham working with Staples.
+Used Plastic Pens, Markers, and Mechanical Pencils are collected for Eco Pens.
+This is an initiaive started by two students in Durham working with Staples.
 Pens, markers, and mechanical pencils that no longer work are collected, disassembled, and the parts recycled into pastic for making new items such as benches and watering cans.

 Pop and Beer Can Tabs are collected and taken to a centre for scrap metals for which we are paid.
 The money raised is divided between the TCV and ROSE.